elm-city-craftworks/practicing-ruby-web/README.md

 Sorry for how bad this README is, we will surely improve it in time.
 Right now this app is publicly available primarily for the sake of transparency, but there is very little code in here specific to practicingruby.com, so we definitely want to generalize it eventually.
+Do feel free to email **gregory@mendicantuniversity.org** with any questions you have about this app.

 This project is licensed under the [GNU Affero General Public License 3.0](http://www.gnu.org/licenses/agpl-3.0.html).
 Contributors retain copyright to their own code, but must agree to license any